Pulkit-Khandelwal/violet/README.md

 ### Data preparation
 This step ensures that the images serving as the two modalities are coarsely aligned using affine registration.
 Please see the folder `preprocess`.
 Use the script `preprocess_register_affine.sh`.
 We perform this step using Greedy via label-based registration in our case.
 For other modalities where it makes sense, you may use intensity-based registration.
 After registration, verify that all images share the same dimensions, orientation, and resolution before proceeding.
-You can also enforce consistency using the script: `preprocess_orientation_resolution`.
+You can also enforce consistency using the script: `preprocess_orientation_resolution.sh`.

 ### Training and testing
 Start with the training scripts located in: `/shell/train/`.